barthel/maven-utils/README.md

 All these scripts are *NOT* speed optimized!
 I'm using these scripts often in my daily work and they does what they have to do.

-File starting with `_` are primarily to include (source) in other scripts.
+A file located in `lib/` and/or the file name starts with a `_` is primarily for use to include (source) into other scripts.
 These files providing global re-usable functions and should not be executed directly.

 More and deeper documentation could be found in ['doc/'](./doc/).